 - W. Norman, "Rawls on Markets and Corporate Governance," Business Ethics Quarterly 25, 2016, pp 29-64.

-- W. Norman, “When is a Sport Not a Sport?” in Kim Flachmann, ed., Prose Reader, New York: Pearson Publishing, in press.
+- W. Norman, “When is a Sport Not a Sport?” in Kim Flachmann and Michael Flachmann, eds, The Prose Reader: Essays for Thinking, Reading, and Writing 11th edition, New York: Pearson Publishing, 2017.

 - J. Heath and W. Norman, “Stakeholder Theory, Corporate Governance and Public Management: what can the history of state-run enterprises teach us in the post-Enron era?,” in J. Heath, Ethics, Competition, and the Firm, Oxford University Press, 2014 (Reprinted from Heath & Norman 2004).